-Our Medical, Trauma and Mental Health Experts:
+Our Professional Mental Health Advisors

-4. Dr. Barbara Anschuetz EdD, RP, CTS Registered Psychotherapist
+- Barbara Anschuetz EdD, RP, CTS Registered Psychotherapist

 Barbara completed her Doctorate in Counselling Psychology at the University of Toronto, is certified as a Trauma Psychotherapist, Trauma Specialist, Traumatologist, Expert in Traumatic Stress and Certified EMDR Therapist.
 She is the Clinical Director of The Trauma Centre, which provides a comprehensive treatment program for individuals and families in the areas of trauma therapy, counselling and critical incident response.
 She has 30 years’ experience that includes local, regional, national and international trauma psychotherapy, training, consultation and education.
 She has served on boards, task groups and committees to foster awareness of trauma and PTSD.
 For the past 18 years, Barbara has also served as the Clinical Director of the York Region CISM Team for first responders and their families.
 She has received numerous recognitions for her work in trauma response.